duydodevgithub/boilerplate-for-react-native-with-redux/README.md

-# handleLoadInitialData with sample data
+# boilerplate-for-react-native-with-redux with sample data